 - 1. Lecture courses to provide the student with extensive depth and breadth of knowledge in major areas of chemistry. - 2.
-A seminar program designed to supplement the traditional course program with presentations given both by visiting scholars and by TCU students and faculty.
+A seminar program designed to supplement the traditional course program with presentations given both by visiting scholars and TCU students and faculty.
 Graduate students are required to present one departmental seminar on a topic selected from the current literature but not related to their own research.
-This is normally given in the third semester and a second seminar describing the student's Ph.D. work is given in the last semester in residence. - 3.
-A cumulative examination program designed to inform the faculty of the student's knowledge and ability in the chosen field and to guide the student in his or her own development.
+This is normally given in the second semester, and a second seminar describing the student's PhD work is given in the last semester in residence. - 3.
+A research progress report written and oral, to be presented to the student's supervisory committee by the end of the second year in residence.
+The written report must provide a summary o the research results obtained up to that point as well as a plan for the future direction of the student's research project.
+The research progress is evaluated on the pass/fail basis. - 4.
+A cumulative examination program designed to inform the faculty of the student's knowledge and ability in the chosen field and to guide the student in his/her own development.
 These examinations are given four times per semester during the academic year in the areas of inorganic, organic, physical chemistry and biochemistry.
-In general, they are based on advanced course work and/or the current chemical literature.
+In general, they are based on advanced coursework and/or the current chemical literature.
 A student is expected to begin taking cumulative examinations no later than the beginning of the third semester.
-Once the cumulative examinations are begun, the student should normally pass three during the first three semesters and must pass a total of five within four semesters.
-Part-time students should consult with their faculty adviser concerning time limitations associated with the cumulative examinations. - 4.
-An original research proposal covering a feasible research plan within their area of interest but outside their current research efforts.
-The proposal is to be evaluated by a given student's supervisory committee on a pass/fail basis, defended in oral presentation before the supervisory committee, and should be completed by the beginning of the second regular semester following completion of the cumulative exams.
-Upon completion of the proposal defense, a student is formally admitted to candidacy for the Ph.D. degree.
-Admission to candidacy must occur at least one full semester before graduation. - 5.
-A teaching experience that is considered an important part of the graduate training program.
+Once the cumulative examinations are begun, the student should normally pass two during the first six attempts and must pass a total of four within three semesters (12 attempts).
+Part-time students should consult with their faculty adviser concerning time limitations associated with the cumulative examinations. - 5.
+An original research proposal covering a feasible research plan within their area of interest, but outside their current research efforts.
+This proposal should be at least five double-spaced pages, 12-point font, and not be longer than 10 pages, including references.
+The proposal is evaluated by a given student's supervisory committee on a pass/fail basis, defended in oral presentation before the supervisory committee, and should be completed by the beginning of the second regular semester following completion of the cumulative exams.
+Upon completion of the proposal defense, a student is formally admitted to candidacy for the PhD degree.
+Admission to candidacy must occur at least one full semester before graduation.

+- A teaching experience that is considered an important part of the graduate training program.
 Each student is required to participate in four semesters of teaching, normally as an assistant in an undergraduate laboratory course.
-During these semesters the student will enroll in CHEM 50120.

-6. A dissertation that is based upon the successful completion of an original research project.
-Each student will defend the dissertation in an oral examination before the student's supervisory committee.
+During these semesters the student enrolls in CHEM 50120. - A dissertation that is based upon the successful completion of an original research project.
+Each student defends the dissertation in an oral examination before the student's supervisory committee.